-Left unchecked, they can make challenges feel insurmountable, and cause you to procrastinate to avoid your never-ending to-do list.
+Left unchecked, they can make challenges feel insurmountable and cause you to procrastinate to avoid your never-ending to-do list.

+But there are ways to overcome this!
+One of the most popular strategies is: eat the frog first.
 The "frog" is the hardest task you have to accomplish.
 By doing it first, everything afterward will seem easy by comparison.

-As Brian Tracy, author of "Eat That Frog!", explains: eating the frog helps you remove psychological blockers and get more done.
+As Brian Tracy, author of "Eat That Frog!" explains: eating the frog helps you remove psychological blockers and get more done.

 Psychological blockers take many forms, and sometimes there's a physical root cause.
 Here are some common psychological blockers and how to tackle them:

 - You feel tired and stressed — made worse by a lack of regular breaks.